neuron-core/raptor-retrieval/README.md

 # Recursive Abstractive Processing for Tree-Organized Retrieval

-This module implements the RAPTOR retreival strategy for the Neuron PHP AI framework.
+This module implements the RAPTOR retrieval strategy for the [Neuron PHP AI framework](https://neuron-ai.dev).

 ## The Problem with Traditional Retrieval

 Most retrieval-augmented models work by breaking down documents into small chunks and retrieving only the most relevant ones.
 However, this approach has some limitations:

-- **Loss of Context**: Retrieving only small, isolated chunks may miss the bigger picture especially for documents with long contexts.
+- **Loss of Context**: Retrieving only small, isolated chunks may miss the bigger picture, especially for documents with long contexts.
 - **Difficulty in Multi-Step Reasoning**: Some questions require information from multiple sections of a document.

 **Use RAPTOR when:**